SimulaVR/Simula/README.md

 Step 3: Run the simple compositor with ./run-simple-compositor.sh

-# Build Instructions on Debian Stretch
+# Debian (stretch) Required packages

-You will need a good bit of system packages and you will need to build software from five git repositories.
+__WARNING__: _You cannot run the HMD OSVR code on Debian at this time you can, however, build this repository without the updated kernel drivers provided by Ubuntu._

-__TLDR;__ Install all the dependecies in one shot with the following script
+Install all the dependecies in one shot with the following script
 ```
 sudo apt install \
     g++ \